syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 This can be set using the property [`Mode`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewPivotZoomSettings.html#Syncfusion_EJ2_PivotView_PivotViewPivotZoomSettings_Mode) in [`ZoomSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewPivotZoomSettings.html) class.
 By default, if the pivot chart is zoomed, a toolbar would display with the options - Zoom, ZoomIn, ZoomOut, Pan, Reset.
 User can also customize its option using the property [`ToolbarItems`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewPivotZoomSettings.html#Syncfusion_EJ2_PivotView_PivotViewPivotZoomSettings_ToolbarItems) in [`ZoomSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewPivotZoomSettings.html) class.

-> Zooming and panning is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+N> Zooming and panning is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 {% if page.publishingplatform == "aspnet-core" %}